Bulletin #2349, Maine Farm Safety Program: Harvesting Hay Safely

 By Dawna L. Cyr, Farm Safety Project Assistant, and Steven B. Johnson, Ph.D., Extension Crops Specialist

-Farmers often grow hay and forage crops on ground too rough, steep or unsuitable for row crops.
+Farmers often grow hay and forage crops on ground too rough, steep, or unsuitable for row crops.
 This means it’s especially important to prepare fields and machines for safe use.
-Remove stumps, stones and foreign objects, or mark them clearly to prevent upsets, breakdowns or dangerous driving situations.
-Inspect any dangerous ditches and banks for undercutting.
+Remove stumps, stones, and foreign objects, or mark them clearly to prevent upsets, breakdowns or dangerous driving situations.
+Inspect any ditches and banks for undercutting.
 Plan harvesting so equipment travels downhill on steep slopes to avoid overturns.
 Space tractor wheels as far apart as possible when operating on slopes.

 Safe operation during baling depends in part on how well the baler is prepared for use before the season starts.
-This preparation may not only reduce field down time but also may prevent accidents.
+This preparation may not only reduce field downtime but also may prevent accidents.
 This pre-season preparation also will allow necessary lead-time to get needed replacement parts and to do a thorough preparation job.
-Always disengage the power take-off (PTO), shut off the tractor engine and take the ignition key with you.
+Always disengage the power take-off (PTO), shut off the tractor engine ,and take the ignition key with you when you leave.

 Finally, check all lights and warning reflectors, and clean your slow-moving vehicle emblem.
 Check your fire extinguisher to see that it is in proper operating condition.

 The terrain and the density of the crop determine the windrower speed.
 When operating over rough terrain or on hillsides, take care to avoid holes or obstacles that can tip a windrower or throw you from the machine.
 Crop density also affects the speed at which you operate the windrower.
 The more often you must unclog the machine, the higher the chances for an accident.
 If clogs must be removed, always turn off the machine.